-- 21. The Authority maintained an independent Internal Audit Service and the same provider was engaged to continue delivery of the 2012/13 Internal Audit Plan since November 2012.
-The Internal Audit Service is required to objectively examine, evaluate and report upon the adequacy of the control environment as a contribution to the proper, economic, efficient and effective use of the PCC and Chief Constable's resources.
+- 16. The Joint Independent Audit Committee of the PCC and Chief Constable was established during 2012/13 in line with the requirements of the Home Office's Financial Management Code of Practice and monitors internal control, risk and governance issues relating to both the PCC and Force. - 17.
+The Internal Audit Service, provided under an agreement with Gateshead Council, is required to objectively examine, evaluate and report upon the adequacy of the control environment as a contribution to the proper, economic, efficient and effective use of the PCC and Chief Constable's resources.
 This is achieved through the delivery of a risk based annual audit plan which is monitored by the Joint Independent Audit Committee on a quarterly basis.
-The Chief Internal Auditor also prepares an annual report based on the work of the Internal Audit Service which provides an independent and objective opinion on the control environment of the Authority, PCC and Chief Constable based on the work undertaken by the Internal Audit Service throughout 2012/13. - 22.
-The Authority was pro-active in its approach to community engagement with all stakeholders.
-The aim was to ensure all local people were well informed about the Authority; actively involved in influencing what happens in their local area and ensuring delivery of the policing services that meet the needs of local people.
+The Chief Internal Auditor also prepares an annual report based on the work of the Internal Audit Service which provides an independent and objective opinion on the internal control, governance and risk environments of the PCC and Chief Constable based on the work undertaken by the Internal Audit Service throughout 2013/14. - 18.
 Since November 2012 the PCC has undertaken extensive consultation to help shape the priorities in the Police and Crime Plan.
 This has included input from over forty voluntary and community groups through the Voluntary Organisations' Network North East (VONNE), the Safer Community Safety Survey, over 3,500 responses to the PCC's online survey, input from the Community Safety Partnerships, the establishment of advisory groups representing each of the communities protected under the Equality Act 2010 and a group to represent the views specifically of the victims of crime.